dmilos/reflection/readme.md

  - Specific:
     * Obey existing encapsulation
     * No bloat of existing code and require no change aether.
+    * Add or remove some properties in run-time.
-    * Extra: serialize to XML and JSON
+    * Extra: serialize to XML, JSON, YAML, Protobuf and CPP.

-Example:
+### Example:
 ```c++

 #include <iostream>